A Brief History of Stezza

 AppRadioWorld reviewed Stezza in November 2013, calling it “easily the best looking music app for the AppRadio” and praising the “minimalistic yet fully featured interface” that made “taking control of your music very easy.”

 Everything Stezza set out to do in 2013 still applies.
-The world around it just looks different now.
+The platform around it just looks different now.

 For a full list of every release going back to 2013, see the changelog.